hapijs/hapi/docs/Reference.md

 developers to break their application into logical units, assembled together in different combinations to fit the development, testing, and deployment needs.

-Constructing a plugin requires the following:
+A plugin is constructed with the following:

 - name - the plugin name is used as a unique key.
 Public plugins should be published in the [npm registry](https://npmjs.org) and derive their name from the registry name to ensure uniqueness.
 Private plugin names should be picked carefully to avoid conflicts with both